 Figure 3 gives an overview of the circuit.
 The current value of each of the Boolean variables is carried on two vertical lines (one giving the variable's value, the other its complement).
-There is a horizontal line that calculates the value of each term (these are the horizontal lines that have \times at some of the intersections, and which terminate at an or gate symbol).
-This line calculates the logical disjunction of the values carried by vertical lines that have a \times at the intersection; if its value is true, then the term is satisfied by the current variable settings.
-That signal is inverted, producing a signal whose meaning is "this term is not satisfied", which is then transmitted to the left on a second horizontal line.
-If the "not satisfied" signal is true, one or more of the variables appearing in the term must be wrong.
-The circuit labelled "?" controls the probability that one of these variables will be changed, and the result is carried downwards on two signals (one for a, one for $\neg a$, and the "a may be wrong" signal a^W is carried back up.
+There is a horizontal line that calculates the value of each clause (these are the horizontal lines that have \times at some of the intersections, and which terminate at an or gate symbol).
+This line calculates the logical disjunction of the values carried by vertical lines that have a \times at the intersection; if its value is true, then the clause is satisfied by the current variable settings.
+That signal is inverted, producing a signal whose meaning is "this clause is not satisfied", which is then transmitted to the left on a second horizontal line.
+If the "not satisfied" signal is true, one or more of the variables appearing in the clause must be wrong.
+The circuit labelled "?" controls the probability that one of these variables will be changed, and the result is carried up to the top of the circuit on another vertical signal.
+For example, the variable a is carried downwards on two signals (one for a, one for $\neg a$, and the "a may be wrong" signal a^W is carried back up.
 The circuit labelled fix takes the current variable value, and flips it if the variable is "wrong".
 The circuit is programmed to solve a specific instance of SAT by determining where the \times and "?" connections are made.
 Those connections are controlled by flip flops, enabling the circuit to be reconfigured rapidly.